 Visual Interactive Sensitivity Analysis (VISA) software for the decision sciences, and AMOS 5.0 structural equation modeling software for marketing research.
-In addition, two searchable databases, Business Source Premier and Emerald, are accessible from any workstation connected to the AUD computer network, and are especially useful to MBA students.
+Additionally, other searchable databases, such as Business Source Premier, Emerald.
+Datamonitor's MarketLine, EIU Country Reports, Reuters Business Insights and Lexis Nexis are accessible from any workstation connected to the AUD computer network, and are especially useful to MBA students.
 These databases provide online access to thousands of full-text papers and other material published in a large number of leading international academic and professional business publications.